Deirdre: Cultural references

 Novels about her include Deirdre (1923) by James Stephens, The Celts (1988) by Elona Malterre, On Raven's Wing (1990) by Morgan Llywelyn and The Swan Maiden by Jules Watson.

 Music about her includes the album A Celtic Tale: The Legend Of Deirdre (1996) by Mychael Danna & Jeff Danna. and the song Of The Sorrows from the album The Wanderlings Volume Two by Leslie Hudson.

 LÉ Deirdre, a ship in the Irish Naval Service from 1972 to 2001, was named after her.

+A version of Deirdre appears in the show Mystic Knights of Tir Na Nog as the main character (played by Lisa Dwan), and she is the daughter of King Conchobar and an unknown woman (believed to be a Goddess).